Setting Up a Teaming Session

 |---|---|---|

-| Driver | At the laptop, hands on the keyboard. | Translates the navigator's instructions into code.
-Offers suggestions if the navigator gets stuck.
-Not allowed to think — only types what the navigator says. |
+| Driver | At the laptop, hands on the keyboard. | Translates the navigator's instructions into designs or code.
+Not allowed to think.
+Only types what the navigator says. |

 | Navigator | Standing or sitting where they can see the screen and the whiteboard. | Tells the driver how to solve the problem.
 Thinks ahead about the next step.
 May use the whiteboard to sketch the approach before describing it. |